What are the core principles of object-oriented programming?

 System.out.println("Gender: " + s1.getAge(55));

-With the examples above, we have explored the core concepts that underly object-oriented programming - abstraction, encapsulation, polymorphism and inheritance.
+With the examples above, we have explored the core concepts that underly object-oriented programming - abstraction, encapsulation, static polymorphism and inheritance.

 Demonstrating the advantages of object oriented programming